-She has taught for over 35 years, including drug education for 9 years, and was a teacher librarian for over 29 years.
+She has taught for over 35 years, including drug education for 9 years, and was a teacher-librarian for over 29 years.
 She was a book reviewer for the magazine SCAN, (now online), which is published by the NSW Curriculum and Learning Innovation Centre (CLIC).
-The reviews explore the use of curriculum resources in the learning environments.
+The reviews explore the use of curriculum resources in learning environments.

 She is a long-term member of the Australian Society of Authors, Omega Writers and the Children’s Book Council of Australia, Northern Sub-branch, (Minutes’ Secretary), and a recent member of the Society of Children’s Book Writers & Illustrators (SCBWI).

 Her novel The Craving, written under the author name of J F Saxby, has won the 2020 CALEB Award for unpublished YA fiction and a bronze medal in the 2022 Global Book Awards.
-It’s a split time, YA book for the inspirational market.
-It’s a romance with the themes of addiction, brokenness, and transformation.
+It’s a split time inspirational YA romance, with the themes of addiction, brokenness, and transformation.

-Other books: Jean is a co-author with best-selling author Ray Brehm for The Happiness Code: How Small Habits Will Change Your Life Starting Today (this book is a No. 1 Best Seller in Parenting Reference and other categories on Amazon) and The Wealth Code: Small Habits to Prosperity is also a #1 Amazon Best-Seller and The Entrepreneur Code: The Habits of Creators.
+Other books: Jean is a co-author with best-selling author Ray Brehm for The Happiness Code: How Small Habits Will Change Your Life Starting Today (this book is a #1 Best Seller in Parenting Reference and other categories on Amazon) and The Wealth Code: Small Habits to Prosperity is also a #1 Amazon Best-Seller and The Entrepreneur Code: The Habits of Creators.